Zero Trust Architecture: Identity-Centric Security and Access Control

 Take the Next Step

-If your organization is reassessing access models, scaling cloud platforms, or seeking to reduce lateral movement and identity risk, support is available to help you move forward with confidence and control.
+If your organization is reassessing access models, strengthening identity controls, or implementing zero trust principles, support is available to help you move forward with clarity and control.

 XONIK